 \section{Effects of the cosmological constant on shadows}

 In this section, we inspect the effects of the cosmological constant on shadows for both classes of charged rotating black holes.
-In Fig.\ref{Rb1}, shadows with negative and positive cosmological constant values for KN-(A)dS are compared at particular point of the reduced moduli space.
-It follows from this figure that the shadow size is larger for the dS geometry.
+In Fig.(\ref{Rb1}), shadows with negative cosmological constant values for KN-AdS and KS-AdS are compared at particular points of the reduced moduli space.